cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-27-you-need-a-blog.md

 a technical document to describe your idea for an architectural design, and probably most commonly, you may describe the code changes you're proposing in a pull request.

-All of these writing mediums require you to be a good writer to get your ideas across clearly, and regardless of what form your technical writing takes, it is an important skill to have as remote work continues to grow in popularity.
+To get your ideas across clearly, all of these writing mediums require you to be a good writer.
+Regardless of what form your technical writing takes, it is an important skill to have as remote work continues to grow in popularity.

 **Blogging is one of the easiest ways to put in your 10,000 hours to achieve mastery**.